Hakimbek/my-git-notes/Staging_Commits/Stash/README.md

 - Git stash branch

 ## Stashing Work
 Let's understand it with a real-time scenario.
-I have made changes to my project GitExample2 in two files from two distinct branches.
+I have made changes to my project **Test** in two files from two distinct branches.
 I am in a messy state, and I have not entirely edited any file yet.
 So I want to save it temporarily for future use.
 We can stash it to save as its current status.
 To stash, let's have a look at the repository's current status.
 To check the current status of the repository, run the git status command.
 The git status command is used as:

 ```
 $ git status